jescrafts/devnotes/_posts/2018-01-18-topics-wcs-interview-prep.md

   -     Order Tables
   -     Calculation Framework - tables & high level

 -  Payments Subsystem
   - 	Payment Tables
-    -   Architecture
+  - 	Architecture & How it works
   -     Configuration files
-    -   Payment Events
+  -     Calculation Framework - tables & high level

 -  WCS - Error Handling
   -     Exceptions in WCS
-    -   Error handling in JSP
+  -     Error handling in WCS

 -  Caching, Access control in WCS
-    -  	cachespec
+  -     Exceptions in WCS
-    -   types of caching
-    -   access control - types of, how to
+  -     Error handling in WCS

 -  Dataload in WCS

 -  Basic Java questions
 -       @include vs jsp:include vs c:import
 -       Types of Collections
 -       Basic String & data type questions (SCJP style)
 -       Object Oriented Programming questions

 -  Promotions
 -       Types of Promotions in WCS
 -       Tables
 -       How is promocode uploaded in WCS, where is it stored etc.
 -       Promocode is associated with Order - How?
 -       Promotion Engine & How it works, how can it be customized etc